gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - Apply to legacy plugins too.

-## Feature: Core plugins produce and consume jvm libraries

-This feature refers to jvm library components, as an aggregate of jvm library binaries.

-### Plugin declares a custom structured component type

-- Plugin registers some meta-data about a component type:
-    - Component types are identified by a fully qualified name
-    - The binary types the component can be packaged as
-- API allows component meta-data to be inferred from some Java interface.

-### Plugin declares the components it produces
+### Plugin declares the jvm library components it produces

-- Plugin can declare the components it produces for a given project.
+- Plugin can declare the jvm library components it produces for a given project.
+Only jvm libraries are supported at this stage.
 - Each component can have one or more binaries associated with it.
 - Binaries of all components are considered when resolving a project dependency.

-### Core plugins declare jvm library component type

-- Declare a jvm library component type
-    - Packaged as a jvm library binary.

 ### Dependency can be declared on a library